temporalio/temporal/develop/docs/dlq.md

     2. timer: 2
     3. replication: 3
     4. visibility: 4
-5. Search `Marking task as terminally failed, will send to DLQ` in logs and find the terminal error that caused the task to be enqueued to the DLQ.
-   Get the message_id
-6. You can list the DLQ messages using
-   `tdbg dlq --dlq-version v2 read --dlq-type {type}`.
+5. You can list the DLQ messages using the command `tdbg dlq --dlq-version v2 read --dlq-type {type}`.
 Substitute `{type}` with the integer value from step 4.
+6. Search `Marking task as terminally failed, will send to DLQ` in logs and find the terminal error that caused the task to be enqueued to the DLQ.

 If you couldn't find the logs, you can list all DLQs using the command `tdbg dlq --dlq-version v2 list` and find non-empty queues.
 This command will list all queues in the decreasing order of message count.